 - Next I use a rag to wipe off the excess.
 You do not need to rub very hard.
 You should wipe it off in the same direction as the grain of the wood.

 This is the underside of the drawer.
-You need to stain here also so that you don’t see any unfinished wood.
+You need to wood stain here also so that you don’t see any unfinished wood.
 You don’t want to stain where the drawer slides into the slot.

 - Make sure to cover every bit of wood with stain that your eye will see.
 Don’t forget the under-edges.
 This is the time that it is beneficial to have a partner.
 Staining every bit evenly is important.
 If you do happen to make mistake it is ok!
 Don’t panic just wipe off as much excess as you can.
 You need to be careful when you apply the stain to the wood but also know that you can fix mistakes.
-If you need to you can use your paintbrush to apply more stain.
+If you need to you can use your paintbrush to apply more wood stain.

 - I use one coat.
 You can use two coats but I have not found that it makes much of a difference.
-If you like the way the stain looks after one coat then leave it.
+If you like the way the wood stain looks after one coat then leave it.
 Remember this is your furniture and your choice.
 If you prefer a bit darker then apply a second coat following all of the above steps.
 It is all about your own personal preference.

 This is my finished nightstand.
 It is just what I wanted.
-When you stain you get what you want and don’t have to compromise.
+When you wood stain you get what you want and don’t have to compromise.